rabernat/research_computing/content/Assignments/Assignment_5.md

 3c) Based on these results and the big-O scaling, how long do you think it would take for `n=10000` and `n=100,000`.
 How much RAM would you need on your computer for these two cases?

+**Part 4 - Turn it in**

+Put all the files created for this assignment into a folder called assignment_5 and upload that folder to your github repository.